 ‘Bigorexia’, a growing trend among men

 The research by Sydney University found that more men are suffering from the physiological condition muscle dysmorphia, otherwise referred to as ‘bigorexia’.
 It’s essentially a disorder causing sufferers to constantly obsess about being too small, underweight, or underdeveloped.
 It’s considered the reverse of anorexia which is driving men to inject steroids in order to gain bigger muscles.

-The research has shown that in spite of conventional wisdom guys that guys are not image-conscious and it does not affect them what we found was that it affects their mental health more than it does women, Mr Griffiths says in an interview with Daily Mail Australia.
+The research has shown that in spite of conventional wisdom guys that guys are not appearance-aware and it does not affect them what we found was that it affects their mental health more than it does women, Mr Griffiths says in an interview with Daily Mail Australia.

 This is because they think of having body issues as being a woman’s problem so don’t address it themselves and don’t get help.
 They put it off for longer because they find it demeaning and they put off the act of reaching out for help longer.

 Mr Griffiths worries that due to the lack of willingness to talk, the problem is just getting worse.
 And while a lot of women experience body image issues, he suggests it’s the men’s issues which case to case are worse.

 Everywhere you look there are images of the perfect body and how we should look.

 23-year-old Mitchell bravely revealed to Daily Mail Australia how he has experienced his own body image struggles.
 After constant bullying in primary school about his weight, at age 11 Mitchell was diagnosed with anorexia.

 He continued to struggle with his body image and bullying around his sexuality throughout his teenage years.
 He was also diagnosed with bulimia.